 The University of York is one of only a few universities in the UK to have a collegiate system.
 These small, distinct communities provide a home away from home for students.
 They offer valuable support and organise events to help students create friends for life.

 Over the years, York has made a name for itself.
 It was shortlisted University of the Year twice in The Times Higher Education Awards (2023) and The Times and The Sunday Times Good University Guide 2024.
 It also ranked 10th out of 155 higher education institutions for research impact in 2022 (The Times Higher Education Research Excellence Framework, 2022).

 The institution has over 130,000 alumni across more than 180 countries.
 Some notable names include Jung Chang - writer; Greg Dyke - media executive, football administrator, journalist, and broadcaster; Anthony Horowitz - author and Harriet Harman - politician.

 Student Diversity and Visiting Companies

-York's student body consists of over 22,000 students from over 150 countries, and its University of Sanctuary status reflects this culture of belonging.
-The University provides a safe space for refugees, asylum seekers and others forced to migrate, offering continued support to everyone who joins its diverse and inclusive community.
+York's student body consists of over 20,000 students from over 150 countries, and its University of Sanctuary status reflects this culture of belonging.
+The university provides a safe space for refugees, asylum seekers and others forced to migrate, offering continued support to everyone who joins its diverse and inclusive community.
 York is also committed to Athena SWAN, promoting gender equality and equal opportunity for all.

 Students can access tailored support and advice to build a carefully crafted career journey.
-Through a well-thought-out curriculum, training programmes, internships, enterprise support and career fairs, the University is there every step of the way.
-York has an excellent success rate with 93% of York graduates entering work or further study within 15 months of graduating (HESA Graduate Outcomes Survey 2018/19, UK graduates).
-The University also has strong connections with some of the biggest global recruiters like Aviva, Aldi, Deloitte, IBM and Santander.
+Through a well-thought-out curriculum, training programmes, internships, enterprise support and career fairs, the university is there every step of the way.
+York has an excellent success rate with 93% of its international graduates entering work or further study within 15 months of graduating (HESA Graduate Outcomes Survey 2020/21, UK graduates).
+The university also has strong connections with some of the biggest global recruiters like Aviva, Aldi, Deloitte, IBM and Santander.